Diamond Shamrock: Diamond Alkali

 In 1910, a group of glass manufacturers founded Diamond Alkali in Pittsburgh, Pennsylvania.
 They wanted the company to produce soda ash, a key ingredient in glass production.
 A factory was built in Painesville, Ohio, in 1912 to produce soda ash.
 During the 1920s, TR Evans led Diamond Alkali, which under his leadership became an important chemical producer.
 After World War II Ray Evans, TR's son, led the company to decentralize its operations.
-In Deer Park, Houston, Texas, in 1946 a new plant was built to produce chlorine and caustic soda.
+A new chloralkali plant was built in Deer Park, Texas to make chlorine and caustic soda.
 In 1948, the company moved its headquarters from Pittsburgh to Cleveland, Ohio.
 During the 1950s a third plant was constructed in Muscle Shoals, Alabama, helping the company continue to enlarge its range of products, expanding to produce plastics and chemicals for agriculture.
 The 1960s saw continued expansion of Diamond Alkali.
 A facility was opened in Delaware City, Delaware and additional chemical companies were purchased, including Chemical Process Company of Redwood City, California and the Nopco Chemical Company of New Jersey.
 In 1967, Diamond Alkali merged with Shamrock Oil and Gas of Amarillo.
 At the time of the merger the company produced about 20 percent oil and gas and 80 percent chemicals.
 In 1978, Diamond Shamrock moved its headquarters to Dallas.
 By 1980, Diamond Shamrock had about 12,400 employees in thirty-seven countries.